StarryLab/tsid.go/README.md

 1. The maximum 126 bits
 2. Customize the width of each bits segment
-3. Customize the sequence of bits segments
+3. Customize the order of bits segments
 4. Support customize encoder
 5. BASE36 is default, using the go package `strconv.FormatInt`
 6. An improved BASE64 encoder to encode/decode identifiers